international employment law firm alliance L&E Global

 Voting leave: employees are entitled to paid leave for purposes of voting in public elections (1/2 a day of paid leave) and for mandatory jury duty obligations (1 day of paid leave).

-Mourning leave: a period of 5 days of paid leave must be granted to employees in case of the death of certain relatives, as defined by law.
+Mourning leave: As defined by law, employees must be granted a period of 5 days of paid leave in case of the death of certain relatives, as defined by law.

-Burial leave: employers are obliged to grant the necessary leave for his employees to assist with the burial of their co-workers.
+Burial leave: Employers are obliged to grant the necessary leave for their employees to assist with the burial of their co-workers.

-Compassionate leave: while Colombian labour law mandates the obligation for employers to grant his employees with a paid compassionate leave, it does not define its scope or length.
-Employers are recommended to analyse on a case-by-case basis, the conditions to grant, and the length of, a compassionate leave.
+• Compassionate leave: While Colombian labour law mandates the obligation for employers to grant their employees with a paid compassionate leave, it does not define its scope or length.
+Employers are recommended to analyse the conditions to grant and the length of compassionate leave on a case-by-case basis.
+Typically Provided

-Employment contract suspension: the employment contract can be suspended for specific causes, as defined by law.
-One such cause offers a general possibility for the parties to suspend the employment contract on mutual consent.
-This specific situation is commonly used by employers to grant his employees non-paid leave for personal reasons.
+Employment contract suspension: The employment contract can be suspended for specific causes, as defined by law.
+One such cause offers a general possibility for the parties to suspend the employment contract by mutual consent.
+This specific situation is commonly used by employers to grant their employees non-paid leave for personal reasons.

-Garden leave: as previously mentioned, the employer can prevent his employees from attending to their work, but the obligation to pay their salary, as if it was a unilateral paid leave, remains.
-However, this option is prohibited whenever the employee has to receive unilateral paid leave, per the employer’s request, which may lead to discriminatory measures against the employee, or could potentially subject the employee to harassment.
+Garden leave: As previously mentioned, the employer can prevent his employees from attending to their work, but the obligation to pay their salary, as if it were a unilateral paid leave, remains.
+However, this option is prohibited whenever the employee receives unilateral paid leave, per the employer’s request, which may lead to discriminatory measures against the employee or could potentially subject the employee to harassment.

 Pensions: Mandatory and Typically Provided

-Pensions are recognised under three different circumstances: Old age, invalidity and survivorship.
-Its amount is normally recognised by the social security system prior to the achievement of some specific requirements by the affiliate.
+Pensions are recognised under three different circumstances: Retirement, health disability, and survivorship.
+The social security system normally recognizes their amount before the affiliate achieves some specific requirements.
 The labour risks subsystem only recognises pensions in circumstance wherein the origin of said benefit is related to a work-related accident or disease.

-Old Age Pension: as Colombia shares a private/public scheme for pensions, the requirements for old age pensions differ from the elected scheme by the employee.
+Retirement Pension: Colombia currently has a private/public scheme for pensions, but the requirements for retirement pensions differ from thos elected by the employee.
 In the public scheme, the requirements for an old age pension are related to age (62 for men and 57 for women) and a defined minimum amount of contributions (1300 weeks).
-For the private scheme, the requirement for the pension depends exclusively on the affiliate’s savings in his mandatory account.
 No special pension plans for the private sector are allowed, as they were eliminated and prohibited under the Legislative Act 001 of 2005.

-Employees who perform activities that, by law, are considered high-risk activities, are entitled to benefit from more gracious conditions to access an old age pension, but that also means that the employer has an obligation to make additional contributions to the subsystem.
+Employees who perform activities that are, by law, considered high-risk activities are entitled to more gracious conditions for accessing an old age pension, but that also means that the employer has an obligation to make additional contributions to the subsystem.

-Invalidity Pension: this is reserved for employees that suffer a permanent disability of more than 50% percent of his work capacity, evaluated by the competent authority.
+Health disability Pension: This is reserved for employees that suffer a permanent disability of more than 50% percent of his work capacity, evaluated by the competent authority.
 The total amount of the pension is assumed by the social security system.

-The recognition of the old age pension or the invalidity pension is considered as a fair cause to terminate the employment contract, without the right of recognition of any severance pay.
+Recognition of the old age pension or the invalidity pension is considered a fair cause to terminate the employment contract, without the right of recognition of any severance pay.

 Any Other Required or Typically Provided Benefits